 Letting go of pain, stress, and suffering

 Note from Dr. Bluestein: Many of you know how picky I am about what I include on this site.
 This is a piece I came across a while ago and have been wanting to include it here ever since.
+(Included with permission from the author, Luminita Saviuc.)
 This list strongly resonates with concepts I’ve been promoting in my own writing* and is consistent with self-caring practices and values my site hopes to offer.

 Here is a list of 15 things which, if you give up on them, will make your life a lot easier and much, much happier.
 We hold on to so many things that cause us a great deal of pain, stress, and suffering—and instead of letting them all go, instead of allowing ourselves to be stress free and happy—we cling on to them.
 Not anymore.
 Starting today we will give up on all those things that no longer serve us, and we will embrace change.
 Ready?
 Here we go:

 1. Give up your need to always be right